Tony Conigliaro: Conigliaro's Corner

-For the start of the 2007 season, Red Sox ownership added a new 200-seat bleacher section on the right field roof, providing an additional 16,200 available tickets for the season.
+For the start of the 2007 season, Red Sox ownership added a new 200-seat bleacher section on the right field roof, providing an additional 200 available tickets for the season.
 It was named "Conigliaro's Corner" in honor of Conigliaro.
 The seats were being marketed specifically towards families.
 As of May 2007, the section was reserved for Red Sox Nation members on Saturdays and Red Sox Kid Nation members on Sundays.
 The seats were removed prior to the start of the 2009 season.

-However, this little section of seats (since removed as mentioned above) high above right field in foul territory was not the original "Conig's Corner".
-When Conigliaro was first making his comeback, he complained about not being able to see the ball well coming from the pitcher's hand because of all of the light-colored clothing being worn by fans directly behind the pitcher in dead center field.
-To address his concerns, these seats were first blocked off and covered in black tarp to provide a better hitter's background, known as a batter's eye.
-This small triangular area of seats (bleacher sections 34 and 35) directly adjacent to the center field TV camera nest was the original Conig's Corner at Fenway Park.
-These same seats are still blocked off for day games for the same reason.